Want to know how to make money selling on eBay?

 - It doesn’t cost a lot.
 You can start for free if you sell items you already own.
 Your expenses come after you’ve made a sale and been paid.

 - There is a ready stream of buyers.
 There are over 171 million active users on eBay, according to Statista.
 Plus, now that eBay has a mobile app, it’s easier than ever to buy and sell on eBay.
 The site is so successful at helping sellers reach buyers, 40% of home businesses that sell online don’t have a website and instead, use only eBay and/or Amazon.

-But even with these advantages, it takes more than posting a few auctions to actually make a steady income from eBay.
+But even with these advantages, it takes more than posting a few auctions to actually make a steady income.
 Like any business, you need to research, plan and then implement and evaluate your plan.
 That’s where we come in.
-In this article, we will give you the necessary tools so that you know how to make money on eBay more effectively.
+In this article, we will give you the necessary eBay tools so that you know how to make money on eBay more effectively.

 In order to be a successful seller, you should first ask yourself why you decided to get into it in the first place.
 There are many reasons people turn to eBay as a source of income.
 Some dabble in selling just to get rid of clutter or to make a extra cash, others may actively pursue eBay as a primary source of income.

 Circumstances and motivations differ greatly from individual to individual.
 If you’ve lost your job or been hit with unforeseen expenses, your motivation and strategy will be much different than that of an upcoming entrepreneur.